 Business Intelligence (BI) and sales analytics software allow companies to access the information normally found by pulling multiple spreadsheets and analyzing hundreds of lines of data from various programs without all the hassle.
 Instead, BI services provide the information salespeople need in an easily accessible way.
 Implementing an advanced analytics tool puts sales reps in the best position possible, empowering them to make more informed decisions.

 According to Medical Product Outsourcing Magazine, utilizing these types of services can lead to improvements in revenue of between five and 10 percent and sustainable profit improvements of between five and 15 percent annually.
 A recent ReportLink study found that the U.S. disposable medical supplies market is expected to expand to more than $54 billion in 2020.
-Even with big box retailers and ecommerce goliaths taking big chunks of the market, smaller wholesalers and distributors can increase their share by utilizing business intelligence software.
+Even with big box retailers and e-commerce goliaths taking big chunks of the market, smaller wholesalers and distributors can increase their share by utilizing sales enablement software.

 Reducing churn and improving sales